renanfranca/renanfranca.github.io/_posts/2022-02-24-why-did-i-use-jhipster.md

 • Create yml files to deploy on Kubernetes

-I hope you have the time to try out JHipster.
+**I hope you have the time to try out JHipster**.
 If you have any questions or just want to say something, use the comment section 👇